coleifer/peewee/docs/peewee/crdb.rst

 ------------------

 `CockroachDB <https://www.cockroachlabs.com>` (CRDB) is well supported by peewee.
-The ``playhouse.cockroach`` extension module provides the following classes and helpers:
+The ``playhouse.cockroachdb`` extension module provides the following classes and helpers:

 * :py:class:`CockroachDatabase` - a subclass of :py:class:`PostgresqlDatabase`,